eltoroit/PCTesterScript_Builder/assets/Readme.md

 ```
 ## Create new Scratch ORG
 ```
-sfdx force:org:create -f config/project-scratch-def.json --setalias soMAC20 --setdefaultusername -w 10
+sfdx force:org:create -f config/project-scratch-def.json --setalias soMAC0830 --setdefaultusername -w 10
 sfdx force:package:install --package 04t6A000002D2ElQAK -w 10
-sfdx force:package:install --package 04t6A000002D2EqQAK -w 10
+## sfdx force:package:install --package 04t6A000002D2EqQAK -w 10
 sfdx force:source:push
 sfdx force:user:permset:assign -n Script_Maker
 sfdx force:org:open
 sfdx force:user:password:generate
 sfdx force:org:display
 Workbench <Load Data>
-    - Order:
     - Event__c
         - Do NOT map out the owner field
     - Action__c
         - Do NOT map out the owner field
         - Only works if ONE and only ONE event was loaded...
 Make sure the trigger is assigning to valid event.
     - Event_X_Action__c
         - No need to load this, since the trigger automatically creates the record.
     - JSON_Action__c
         - Do NOT map out the owner field
 ```
 ## Export Data
 ```